DannyBerova/InTheHood/README.md

 ### Server: “server” folder (Express server Api)
   #### Install the dependencies *npm i* and start the client *npm start* or *nodemon* (port: 5000).
   This project was created with [Express] version 4.16.4.
+  You can test backend server api on https://indahooddb.herokuapp.com (deployed with HEROKU and mLab database).

 ### Client: “my-app” folder (React web app)
   #### Install the dependencies *npm i* and start the client *npm start* (port: 3000).
   This project was generated with [React] version 16.8.3.
   The app will automatically reload if you change any of the source files.
+  You can test client app on https://indahoodapp.herokuapp.com/ (deployed with HEROKU).

 ### *Author*
   Danny Berova https://github.com/DannyBerova/InTheHood